-It might seem easy enough to stream, but BJ Kirschhoffer, director of field operations with Polar Bears International, explained to Thrillist by email that it's more complicated than you'd expect.
+It might seem easy enough to stream the sky, but BJ Kirschhoffer, director of field operations with Polar Bears International, explained to Thrillist by email that it's more complicated than you might expect.

-The stream is in its eighth year of operation but has seen lots of additional viewers since the start of the novel coronavirus pandemic.
+The stream is in its ninth year of operation but has seen viewership growth since the start of the COVID-19 pandemic.